How does a relational database work

 Disk access is slow.
 On the other hand, the memory is orders of magnitude faster even than Solid-State Drives.
 For this reason, database vendors try to delay disk access as much as possible.
 Whether we are talking about tables or indexes, data is divided into pages of a certain size (e.g. 8 KB).

 When it needs to read data (tables or indexes), a relational database will map the disk-based pages into memory buffers.
 When it needs to modify data, the relational database changes the in-memory pages.
-To synchronize the in-memory pages with the disk, a flushing must occur (e.g. fsync).
+To synchronize the in-memory pages with the disk, a flush must occur (e.g. fsync).